 \begin{definition}An $X$-premouse $\M$ is called $\theta$-iterable if player II has a winning strategy $\Sigma$ in $\mathcal{G}_\theta(\M)$. $\Sigma$ is called a $\theta$-iteration strategy for $\M$. \end{definition}

 \begin{definition}We say that a $X$-premouse $\M$ is a $X$-\emph{mouse} if and only if it is $\w_1+1$-iterable.\end{definition} \begin{remark}There is an important difference between tree iterations and linear iterations of extenders in a countable $X$-premouse $\M$ in which case full iterability is equivalent to $\w_1$-iterability\footnote{See \cite[\S 6]{stn}}.
-For tree iterability in premouse, $\w_1+1$-iterability does not implies fully iterability neither $\w_1$-iterability implies $\w_1+1$-iterability.
+For tree iterability in a premouse, $\w_1+1$-iterability does not imply full iterability and $\w_1$-iterability does not imply $\w_1+1$-iterability.
 However, if $\M$ is countable and we are assuming $\AD$, $\w_1$ and $\w_1+1$-iterability are equivalent for countable premice.
 Also, when considering countable premice we have such an equivalence under the assumption that uniqueness of cofinal well-founded branches (i.e. the direct limit model is well-founded) through an iteration tree holds. \end{remark}

-\begin{remark}If $\M$ is a countable $X$-mouse, then a $\w_1$-iteration strategy for $\M$ can be coded by a real.
-This is not the case for $\w_1+1$-iteration strategies on $\M$.\end{remark} For a proof of the next comparison theorem see \cite[Theorem 3.11]{steel}. \begin{theorem}[Mitchell-Steel] Suppose $\M$ and $\N$ are two countable mice with iteration strategies $\Sigma_\M$ and $\Sigma_N$.
-Then, there are a $\Sigma_\M$-iterate $\pc$ of $\M$ and a $\Sigma_\N$-iterate $\Q$ of $\N$ such that either $\pc\li\Q$ or $\Q\li \pc$.\end{theorem}
+\begin{remark}If $\M$ is a countable $X$-mouse, then a $\w_1$-iteration strategy for $\M$ can be coded by a set of reals.
+This is not the case for $\w_1+1$-iteration strategies on $\M$.\end{remark}